global-121/121-platform/interfaces/Portal/README.md

 # Portal

-The front-end for the _Humanitarian Organization_ web portal, where 121-programs can be created and monitored, etc.
+The front-end for the _Humanitarian Organization_ web portal, where users can interact with the 121 Platform.

 ## Configuration